KrishGaur1354/ML-Image-Alignment/README.md

 ## How It Works

-The script and web application use OpenCV to align images based on ORB feature matching.
+The script and web application use OpenCV to align images based on SIFT (Scale-Invariant Feature Transform) feature matching.
 Here's how it works:

 1. Users upload a reference form and a scanned form in the web application.

 2. The script reads and processes the uploaded images using OpenCV:
    - Converts images to grayscale.
-   - Detects ORB features and computes descriptors.
+   - Detects SIFT features and computes descriptors.
    - Matches features and filters out good matches.
    - Calculates a homography matrix for alignment.
    - Warps the scanned form to align with the reference form.